kgpu — GPU rentals for researchers

 |---|---|

-| `KGPU_API_TOKEN` | per-rental scoped bearer (not your account token).
-Stripped from interactive SSH sessions; read it from `/proc/1/environ` if a script needs it. |
+| `KGPU_API_TOKEN` | per-rental scoped bearer (not your account token) |

 | `KGPU_API_BASE` | `https://api.kgpu.net/v1` |